I have been programming as a hobby for 259,343,404,503 milliseconds and building professional software for 5 years.

 my educational experience

-Out of high school, I persued my Bachelor's in Computer Science at Drexel University in Philadelphia, PA.
+Out of high school, I pursued my Bachelor's in Computer Science at Drexel University in Philadelphia, PA.
 I decided on a 5 year program with three 6-month work experiences (co-ops) to gain professional experience before graduation.

 Midway through my five year program, I decided to switch to a 4+1 program to earn my Bachelors and Masters in Computer Science in just five years.
 By skipping my third co-op, I was able to take graduate-level courses alongside my undergraduate courses to earn my Masters in just one year.
 I graduated with my Bachelors in Computer Science with concentrations in Artificial Intelligence and Software Engineering in June 2023, and my Masters in Computer Science will be awarded in June 2024.